lliu1871/phybase/README.md

 9. Estimate species trees using STAR/STEAC (Liu et al 2009a and 2009b), and MT (maximum tree) (Liu et al 2009c).
 10. Model selection and validation of the substitution models.

-Citation
-Liu, L., and L. Yu.
+Citation: Liu, L., and L. Yu.
 Phybase: an R package for species tree analysis.
 Bioinformatics.
 2010 26(7):962-963.